tkotani/ecalj/README.md

 You can choose one of them or you can set your own Make.inc.ifort.*
 (compilar, compilar options, math library).

-You may need to add -heap-arrays 100 (or 0)
-(Because we use large stacksize; but I am not so sure about this.
- In a case, -heap-arrays option did not generate working binaries.
- However, I think "ulimit -s unlimited" before QSGW calculations and so on works OK.
-So, maybe we don't need -heap-arrays option.)

 Warning messages like ": warning: ignoring old commands for target `/vxcnls.o'" is just because of problem of Makefile. you can neglect this.
 We will fix it..

-I saw that current ecalj with gfortran4.6 or 4.7 works fine with FFLAGS=-O2, but failed with FFLAGS=-O3.
-(I am not sure now).

 Parallel make like
 >make -j24 PLATFORM=gfortran